KThinh/Speech-Emotion-Recognition-with-RAVDESS-dataset/README.md

 The model achieves over **95% test accuracy** and a macro F1-score of **0.95+** across 8 emotion classes, demonstrating strong generalization.

 Key highlights:
-- Conv3D architecture with GroupNorm, Dropout3D, and global pooling
+- Conv3D architecture with GroupNorm, Dropout, and global pooling
 - Data augmentation & oversampling for handling label imbalance
 - L2 normalization to reduce overfitting on speaker identity
 - Early stopping and detailed training visualization